plimantour/rai-agent/rai-description/solution-description.md

 - Prompts instruct the model not to disclose system instructions or deviate from RAI assessment scope, mitigating prompt injection.
 - Azure OpenAI built-in content filtering and abuse monitoring apply to all requests.
 - Cost guardrails and reasoning effort controls discourage unnecessary high-latency, high-risk model configurations.
+- Pre-ingestion threat pipeline (malware, prompt shields, sanitization, PII detection) reduces the risk that hostile content reaches the LLM or that sensitive terms leak into draft outputs.

 ### 4.6 Responsible AI Backlog